 Royal Ascot tickets for the grandstand, where you can enjoy Michelin stars standard fine dining, as well as a good view; are expensive and tough to come by.
 But fortunately, there are plenty of other options available outside of the grandstand and even on the heath that is enclosed inside the Ascot racecourse.
 Wherever you are though, the dress code will be very strict.

-If you are not going to Ascot but want to experience the racecourse first hand.
-You may be interested to knwo that before and after Royal Ascot you can actually get access to the racecourse.
+You may be interested to know that before and after Royal Ascot you can actually get access to the racecourse.
 Here is a video I did, which shows you how you can get access.

 Betfair trading at Royal Ascot